epuvlist/snake/README.md

 This is written in C++.
 Classes are used for the snake, and for a Gamespeed object that calculates the timeout interval to use as the game speed.

 The ncurses library must be installed.
-To get ncurses see (https://tldp.org/HOWTO/NCURSES-Programming-HOWTO/).
+To get ncurses see [NCURSES Programming HOWTO](https://tldp.org/HOWTO/NCURSES-Programming-HOWTO/).

 Compiled on a Raspberry Pi 4 running the aarch64 version of Raspberry Pi OS Bullseye.
 Compiled using:
 >g++ -Wall snake.cpp -lncurses -osnake